 PARALLEL command-line parameter.
 The number of active worker processes can be reset throughout the life of a job.

 PARALLELis restricted to 1 in the Standard Edition of Oracle Database.

 When a worker process is assigned the task of loading or unloading a very large table or partition, it may choose to use the external tables access method to make maximum use of parallel execution.
 In such a case, the worker process becomes a parallel execution coordinator.
-The actual loading and unloading work is divided among some number of parallel I/O execution processes (sometimes called slaves) allocated from a pool of available processes in an Oracle RAC environment.
+The actual loading and unloading work is divided among some number of parallel I/O execution processes (sometimes called slaves) allocated from the Oracle RAC-wide pool of parallel I/O execution processes.

-In interactive-command mode, job status can be displayed on request.
+Job status can be displayed on request in interactive-command mode.
 The information displayed can include the job description and state, a description of the current operation or item being processed, files being written, and a cumulative status.

 A log file can also be optionally written during the execution of a job.
-The log file summarizes the progress of the job, lists any errors that were encountered during execution of the job, and records the completion status of the job.
+The log file summarizes the progress of the job, lists any errors that were encountered along the way, and records the completion status of the job.

 An alternative way to determine job status or to get other information about Data Pump jobs, would be to query the